Schmidt Artist Lofts

 Historic former brewery in Minneapolis, Minnesota, U.S.

 The Schmidt Artist Lofts is a historic former brewery for Schmidt Brewery.
 It is located in the West Seventh neighborhood of Saint Paul, Minnesota, United States.
-The building was vacant for 11 years until a massive community and developer effort resulted in a plan for a revitalization of the brewery's historic building into the creation of the Schmidt Artist Lofts in 2013.
+The building was vacant for 11 years until a community and developer effort resulted in a plan for a revitalization of the brewery's historic building into the creation of the Schmidt Artist Lofts in 2013.

 History

 19th century

 In 1855, Christopher Stahlmann moved to St. Paul, Minnesota and opened the largest brewery in Minnesota originally known as the Cave Brewery.
 It was named the "Cave Brewery" because Stahlmann created an extensive lagering cave directly below the brewery, known as "Stahlmann's Cellars".
 The cave is located 20 to 30 ft below street level, and its total length measures 1/2 mi, making it the most extensive brewery cave in Minnesota.

 Christopher Stahlmann died of "inflammation of the bowels" in 1883.
 The Cave Brewery Christopher had built was left to his sons.
 However, each one of them perished from tuberculosis.
 The Cave Brewery went bankrupt in 1897.